-In college it was still just a crush.
-I was enamored by the history of photography and the alternative process of light painting on film, paper and fabric.
-I made gum bichromate prints, cyanotypes, platinum prints and pinhole cameras.
+In college, it was still just a crush.
+I was enamored by the history of photography and the alternative process of light painting on film, paper, and fabric.
+I made gum bichromate prints, cyanotypes, platinum prints, and pinhole cameras.
 Once I graduated BFA and broke out into the ‘real’ world I was taunted and lured into commercial photography where I spent many excitingly unglamorous years being a part of how images are created ‘behind the scenes.’
-Even in this era of love for photography I was passionate but it seems such a shallow and flat intonation compared to my love for it today.
-Today my photography takes me home-to myself.
+Even in this era of love for photography, I was passionate but it seems such a shallow and flat intonation compared to my love for it today.
+Today my photography takes me home to myself.
 It is a place where my past life (I have always been the ‘photographer’) and my present life (as a mom) meld into one.
-I am finally allowing my photographic vision to just be, flow and meander where it wants to and I use it to express my increasing love for the social institution of family.
+I am finally allowing my photographic vision to just be, flow and meander where it wants to and I use it to express my increasing love for the social institution of the family.

 I am just starting to realize that my new emerging vision can express the beauty of ordinary people like my own family rather than trying to make them look like something they are not which has been the industry standard until recently.
 It’s the first time in all my years of studying and doing photography that I’ve been truly comfortable and relaxed photographing people.
 I am in love with the process of being a part of and creating images of people’s lives.

 Only until recently did I begin to pursue photography as a profession again.
 Distracted by a growing relationship with my husband and now with my kids, I let photography take a back seat for many years.
 Once I opened my eyes to the portrait photography industry a couple of years ago, I began to see a change in the way photographers relate to one another and a more organic expression of the medium.